Quantum key distribution over a metropolitan network using an integrated photonics based prototype

 A custom \ac{PCB} was designed in house with all the necessary electronics for the optical control of the prototype.
 An \ac{FPGA} interface stage converts the differential signals from the \ac{FPGA} to single-ended SMA outputs to be used as the laser clock and an auxiliary clock.
-The laser clock features a programmable delay of up to $100$\unit{\pico\second} in steps of $3$\unit{\pico\second} that allows the user to precisely align temporally the optical pulse train and the electronic modulation signal.
+The laser clock features a programmable delay of up to \qty{100}{\pico\second} in steps of \qty{3}{\pico\second} that allows the user to precisely align temporally the optical pulse train and the electronic modulation signal.

-The laser used is a high-bandwidth distributed feedback laser (Gooch \& Housego's AA0701 series) operating at a wavelength of 1550.12\unit{\nano\meter} at 25$^\circ$C. It is mounted directly on the control \ac{PCB} that provides both the DC bias current and the processed \ac{RF} \ac{FPGA} clock signal (converted to single-end and amplified) that is used as a modulation signal to generate the gain-switched optical pulses.
+The laser used is a high-bandwidth distributed feedback laser (Gooch \& Housego's AA0701 series - \qty{1550.12}{\nano\meter} at \qty{25}{\degreeCelsius}), with a central wavelength that can be thermally tuned to match the requirements of the setup.
+It is mounted directly on the control \ac{PCB} that provides both the DC bias current and the processed \ac{RF} \ac{FPGA} clock signal (converted to single-end and amplified) that is used as a modulation signal to generate the gain-switched optical pulses.